infinity0/msg-notes/causal/01-ordering.rst

 bandwidth.)
 But earlier, we argued that there is no incentive for users to cheat this; we will make this assumption going forward.

-Enforcing transitive reduction can be done using only information from m and anc(m).
+For **transitive reduction**, we do this locally using only information from anc(m).
 Since messages are only added to the data structure in topological order, everyone has this information so they can enforce it themselves.
 Messages that break this may simply be dropped, with a local UI warning as to